Virtus: Women

-Virtus was rarely attributed to women, probably because of its association with vir.
-The highest regarded female virtue was pudicitia: 'modesty' or 'chastity'.
-Cicero, however, attributes virtus to women several times.
+Virtus was occasionally attributed to women, in spite of its association with vir.
+Cicero attributes virtus to women several times.
 He uses it once to describe Caecilia Metella when she helps a man who is being chased by assassins.
 (Note: There were several women called Caecilia Metella.
 Freese identifies her as the daughter of Quintus Caecilius Metellus Balearicus.
 Balearicus had two daughters of that name.
 The elder was a Vestal Virgin and a priestess of Juno Sospita.
 The younger was possibly the wife of Appius Claudius Pulcher.
 Kaplan says that the Caecilia Metella who sheltered Roscius was "very probably [...] also a priestess of Juno Sospita".
 Dyck identifies her as the wife of Pulcher.
 Brill's New Pauly says that she was the wife of Pulcher, but has no entry for her elder sister.)
 Twice more he uses it when describing his daughter, Tullia, portraying her in his letters as brave in his absence.
 He uses it again to describe his first wife Terentia during his exile.
-Livy in Book 2 attributes it to Cloelia.
+Virtus is attributed to Cloelia in Book 2 of Livy's Ab Urbe Condita, and also to the woman honored by the Laudatio Turiae.